praise_yeshua

-Young was an amateur.
-He was a "compiler" of information.
+Young was printer.
+He was a compiler.

 Your tactics changed.
 It wasn't personal.
 You just informed me and then claimed it was personal.
 That makes your comments personal.
 Not mine.